Record Suspensions (formerly known as a Pardon) and Cannabis Record Suspensions

 For the purpose of this document both Record Suspensions and Cannabis Record Suspensions may be referred to as Record Suspensions.

 You do not need a lawyer or representative to apply for a record suspension.
 This will not accelerate the review of your application or convey a special status on it.
 The Parole Board of Canada treats all applications the same way.
 For step-by-step instructions on applying for a Record Suspension or Cannabis Record Suspension, consult the Record Suspension Application Guide or the Cannabis Record Suspension Application Guide.
 Should you choose to have a representative assist you with your record suspension application, please be advised you must ensure your application package includes a consent form (provided to you by your representative) allowing our office to communicate with, and return your documents to, your representative.
 As well, a contact phone number must be provided either for yourself, or a direct line to your representative (a general phone number leading to a phone tree will not be accepted).

-If you are eligible for a record suspension, you will need to obtain your criminal record from RCMP in Ottawa and provide you with a certified copy of your Criminal Record.
-This is done by submitting your fingerprints to RCMP in Ottawa, and they will in turn, provide you with a certified copy of your criminal record.
+If you are eligible for a record suspension, you will need to obtain your Criminal Record from RCMP in Ottawa.
+This is done by submitting your fingerprints to RCMP in Ottawa, and they will in turn, provide you with a certified copy of your Criminal Record.
 The Victoria Police Department can submit fingerprints to RCMP in Ottawa electronically on your behalf.
-Please review our fingerprint process here.
+Please review our fingerprint process.

 You must include the following in your Local Police Information Check package in order for us to process this for you:

 $70 processing fee payable by

 If you are mailing your package to either the Victoria or Esquimalt Police Departments, please include a Money Order made out to the City of Victoria.
 This is the only acceptable method of payment for applications received by mail.
 Please do not send cash in the mail.
 We do not accept personal cheques.